JoelNgiamKeeYong/aiap-ta-2024/README.md

 - Full Name: **Joel Ngiam Kee Yong**
 - Email: [joelngiam@yahoo.com.sg](joelngiam@yahoo.com.sg)

-## Problem Statement
+## 🎯 Problem Statement

-asdadas
+The objective of this project is to predict customer no-shows for a hotel chain using the provided dataset.
+A no-show occurs when a customer makes a booking but does not arrive at the hotel as planned, leading to revenue loss and operational inefficiencies for the hotel.

+To address this issue, the project aims to:

+1. Evaluate at least three machine learning models suitable for predicting no-shows.

+2. Identify key factors contributing to no-show behavior through exploratory data analysis (EDA) and feature engineering.

+3. Formulate actionable insights and recommendations that can help the hotel chain reduce expenses incurred due to no-shows, such as optimizing resource allocation, adjusting pricing strategies, or implementing targeted interventions.

+By accurately predicting no-shows, this project seeks to empower the hotel chain to implement data-driven policies that minimize losses and improve operational efficiency.

-## 🌐 Overview
+## 🌐 Project Overview

+This project aims to predict customer no-shows for a hotel chain using a modular, configurable, and reproducible machine learning pipeline.
+The objective is to help the hotel chain formulate data-driven policies to reduce expenses incurred due to no-shows.

+The solution includes:

+- **Exploratory Data Analysis (EDA)**: A detailed analysis of the dataset to uncover patterns, trends, and insights that influence no-show behavior.

+- **End-to-End Machine Learning Pipeline (ML Pipeline)**: A fully automated machine learning pipeline that preprocesses the data, trains multiple models, evaluates their performance, and generates actionable reports.

-This project predicts hotel no-shows using a modular and configurable machine learning pipeline.
-The pipeline is designed to be **reusable**, **interpretable**, and **scalable** for experimentation with different models and preprocessing steps.
+The pipeline is designed to be **reusable**, **readable**, and **self-exlanatory**, enabling easy experimentation with different models, preprocessing steps, and hyperparameters.

-Folder Structure:
+**Folder Structure:**

 ```
 ├── archives/              # Folder for inactive files and logs